quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part87_Thermal_Soaring.md

 ---

 #### Discount Rate's Impact on Performance
-Background context: Reddy et al. observed that the altitude gained in an episode increased as the discount rate \(\gamma\) increased, reaching a maximum for \(\gamma = 0.99\).
+Background context: Reddy et al. observed that the altitude gained in an episode increased as the discount rate $\gamma $ increased, reaching a maximum for$\gamma = 0.99$.
 This indicated the importance of considering long-term effects of control decisions.

 :p What was the effect of the discount rate on learning performance?
 ??x
-The discount rate \(\gamma\) significantly influenced the learning performance and altitude gain during episodes:
+The discount rate $\gamma$ significantly influenced the learning performance and altitude gain during episodes:
-- As \(\gamma\) increased, so did the altitude gained.
+- As $\gamma$ increased, so did the altitude gained.
-- The maximum altitude gain was observed for \(\gamma = 0.99\).
+- The maximum altitude gain was observed for $\gamma = 0.99$.

 This suggested that effective thermal soaring requires considering long-term consequences of control decisions, as higher discount rates promote more strategic behavior.